-Secondly, legal frameworks ensure the sustainability and continuity of social protection schemes and programs required by persons with disabilities, among others.
-They may outline funding sources and mechanisms, coverage categories, eligibility criteria, governance structures, access conditions, complaint and appeal mechanisms, and monitoring procedures.
-A dedicated legal framework, developed through an inclusive and participatory process and upheld through the judiciary, provides predictability, legal certainty, and protection for beneficiaries and affiliates against hasty legislative or regulatory changes that lack proper procedural and participatory guarantees.
-While not every aspect of a social protection system needs to be established by law, specific details and technical aspects that pertain to disability-related provisions can be more effectively addressed through regulations and operational manuals.
+Furthermore, legal frameworks also guarantee the sustainability and continuity of social protection schemes and programmes (Aguilar, 2017).
+Laws and regulations outline the funding sources and mechanisms, categories of persons covered, eligibility criteria, governance structures, and conditions of access to benefits, complaint and appeal mechanisms, etc. They often also establish procedures and entities charged with monitoring their implementation and assessing their effectiveness.
+Having a dedicated legal framework in place as the result of an inclusive and participatory process, that can be upheld through the judiciary, is a guarantee of predictability and legal certainty and protects beneficiaries and affiliates against swift legislative or regulatory amendments lacking the procedural and participatory guarantees characterizing sound legal reforms processes.